MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 > Composite SLO value is a product distribution of the contributing factors.
 For example,
 > Composite SLO  = 99.95 % × 99.99999 % = \~99.95 %
 >
-> When creating composite SLOs for different flows, consider their varying criticality.
-Noncritical flows may have components that can be omitted from calculations since brief unavailability doesn't impact the customer experience.
-The same principle applies to operations.
+> When creating composite SLOs for different flows, consider their varying criticality and, or relevancy.
+Flows may have components that are deemed as noncritical and omitted from calculations.
+The justification is based on whether their brief unavailability impacts the customer experience.
+In some cases, a component may not be relevant to the use case considered for the SLO.
+These can also be omitted from the calculation.
+>The same principle applies to operations.
 Certain critical operations might impact the SLO while others are insignificant.
 The decision should be explicit and built on consensus.
 >
 > For an illustrative example about how to define and measure SLO and SLIs, see the [**Example**](#example) section.